 Fact: Tariffs have not and will not halt the per kilowatt decline in solar prices.
 Advances in product and process technology as well as scale economies of new plants have been and will be the driver of price.
 Solar is now the lowest cost form of producing electricity despite the imposition of tariffs in 2012 and 2018.
 Ensuring large scale domestic production will insure against future solar price hikes and supply chain shocks by preventing a renewable energy monopoly in the hands of a hostile nation.

-Myth: If the Circumvention case is successful, then solar panels could be subjected to tariff rates as high as 250%.
+Myth: If the Circumvention case is successful and trade laws are enforced, then all solar panels could be subjected to tariff rates as high as 250%.

-Myth: Relying on a Chinese produced solar supply chain running through SouthEast Asia does not pose risks to U.S. energy independence and national security.
+Myth: Relying on a Chinese produced solar supply chain running through Southeast Asia does not pose risks to U.S. energy independence, supply chain stability and national security.

 Fact: America cannot exchange Middle East oil dependency for Chinese renewable energy dependency.
 Europe’s over-reliance on Russian oil and gas is the most recent reminder.
 China is supporting Russia’s Ukraine invasion and continues threatening to invade Taiwan.
 Over reliance on a geopolitical adversary is the more expensive and insecure option.